Irish1986/irish1986.github.io/_posts/2019-12-03-ski-mont-tremblant.md

 ![alt text]({{ site.github.url }}/assets/img/insta/201912/9f1359aad77ac47ec79cc633c7730a42.jpg "Chaton in the Gondola")

-After a few runs, Chantale needed a break and I venture into more difficult runs my new Scrapper performed well and deeper snow will be awesome with them.
+After a few runs, Chantale needed a break to rest and I venture into more difficult runs my new Scrapper performed well and deeper snow will be awesome with them.